 Is the lighting and temperature good for your preferences?

 If you just take one of these steps or suggestions on board and really use it, then you could start to see an improvement.
-If you do then please come back and let me know in the comments.

 Remember that whatever tips you put in place, personalise it to yourself.